KDE/kde-builder/doc/developer/Internals.md

-Not only does this expansion try to splice in modules under a named module-set, but it forces each module that doesn't already have a type into having a 'proj' type but with a special "guessed name" annotation, which is used later for proj-expansion.
+Not only does this expansion try to splice in modules under a named module-set, but it forces each module that doesn't already have a type into having a "proj" type but with a special "guessed name" annotation, which is used later for proj-expansion.

 At this point we should be at the same point as if there were no command-line